DCEtech/DCEtechWeb/content/My Final Degree Project.md

 <br>

 It is a simple but powerfull app that allows you register your financial data and track you savings progress.
 One of my main motivations for developing this app is the importance of financial management.
-I belive that visualizing our savings growth can inspire peope to save more and imporve thir financial habits.
+I belive that visualizing our savings growth can inspire people to save more and improve their financial habits.

 <br>